senimanjs/seniman/README.md

 Seniman is designed to be resilient to network failures.
 When a client loses its connection to the server, the client will automatically execute connection retries -- and upon reconnection to the existing window session, the server will re-stream the command buffers that are not yet acknowledged by the client, getting the client up to speed with the latest state.

 When a server goes down, the client will similarly automatically reconnect to a different server in the cluster -- albeit restarting the session and losing any state that is not persisted to a database.
-If there is any important UI state you cannot afford to lose to a server crash -- say, a long, multi-input form -- you can persist the state to a database and re-load it when the client reconnects to a different window.
+If there is any important UI state you cannot afford to lose to a server crash -- say, a long, multi-page form -- you can persist the draft state to a database and re-load it when the client reconnects to a different window.

 ### This looks pretty stateful -- do I get to deploy this normally?